What is Reality?

 Change consistency is why clocks in the same frame of reference indicate equal time intervals, and why physical processes always appear the happen in the same way when observed from within the frame of reference where they happen.

-The cadence represents the effect of the speed of movement in space and of gravity over change.
-Cadence is relative to a frame of reference, is separate for the internal and external frames of reference of a quantum, and is always relative to another frame of reference.
+Cadence is relative to a frame of reference, and is separate for the internal and external frames of reference of a quantum.

-When time is slowed down (by the movement speed or by gravity) in a frame reference S, change remains consistent, so a second in X contains the same number of state changes, regardless of the movement speed and gravity, but since the spatial travel length of quanta becomes longer, a longer cadence is required for change (like a clock's tick) to happen.
-This means that an external observer from a frame reference X which is not affected by the movement speed or by gravity, sees a clock tick from S happening over more state changes of a clock from X, meaning that a second from S equals more than a second in X.
+When time is slowed down in a frame reference S, change remains consistent, so a second in S always contains the same number of state changes, but since the spatial travel length of quanta becomes longer, a longer time-cadence is required for change (like a clock's tick) to happen.
+This means that an external observer from a frame reference X sees a clock tick from S happening over more state changes of a clock from X, meaning that a second from S equals more than a second in X (so the time in S is slowed down compared to the time in X).

-When observed from the internal frame of reference, change appears to happen normally (so time appears to pass normally), even though it actually happens slower relative to another frame of reference, because all the change in the internal frame has the same cadence, so both a clock and an internal observer's perception have the same cadence, so the observer sees the clock progressing as usual, in the same number of state changes.
+When observed from the internal frame of reference, change appears to happen normally, so time appears to pass normally, because all the changes in the internal frame of reference have (nearly) the same time-cadence, so both a clock and an internal observer's perception have (nearly) the same time-cadence, so the observer sees the clock progressing as usual, in the same number of state changes.

-To exemplify cadence, consider that there are two identical frames of reference A and B, so while A goes through 10 state changes, B goes through the same number of state changes, so change happens with the same cadence (= time passes the same way).
+To exemplify the time-cadence, consider that there are two identical frames of reference A and B, so that while A goes through 10 state changes, B goes through the same number of state changes, so change happens with the same time-cadence (= time passes the same way).
 Then consider that B is subjected to a high gravitational field for 10 state changes (counted in B), after which the gravitational field stops.
 While B was subjected to the gravitational field, A went through 15 state changes.
-This means that the cadence / time was slowed down for B, relative to A.
+This means that the time was slowed down for B, relative to A.

 Quantum of time

-There doesn't appear to be any constraint that would mandate the existence of a quantum of time, although such a quantum may very well exist.
+There doesn't appear to be any constraint that would mandate the existence of a quantum of time.

 A second is defined (by people) as a fixed number of state changes of a certain kind of change.